 The overwhelming tendency is to give children more and more of what they want.
 And, in today’s world, the ‘wants’ keep expanding almost daily.

 There are more toys, more gadgets, more clothes, more electronics and more to do than most of us could even have imagined 20 years ago.
-Add the Internet, constant social media engagement, unlimited cable TV stations and a phone that reaches everyone instantly, the selection of things to do is ever expanding.
+Add the Internet, constant social media engagement, unlimited cable TV stations and a phone that reach everyone instantly, the selection of things to do is ever-expanding.
 The reality is that our children have more options than any children have even had in the history of mankind.

 The Paradox: We All Want More Choices.

 If we present humans, whether young or old, with the option of fewer choices or more choices, everyone wants more choices.
 We all want to have a say, a voice, and to feel like we have choice.

 Why is this so universal?
 It appears to come from the illusion of control.
 The more we can partake in the illusion of control, the more satisfying this is to the mind or what many might call the ‘ego.’
 The ‘ego’ loves control.
 It is important to note that this control is very much of an illusion, as the strongly conclusive research shows that our decisions are made unconsciously, based upon our history primarily, and we become ‘aware’ of the decision after the choice has been made.
 Thus, this sense of control is very much of an illusion, but one we enjoy.
 This fact alone is mind-boggling…in and of itself.

 But for now, let’s just settle into the reality that we all like to have a choice.
 As the Holidays approach, you and your children are given more choices, more options and more possibilities than ever before.
 All these options com with a price.